WWF WrestleMania: The Arcade Game: Development

 Programmer Mark Turmell stated that "I worked 16 hours a day, seven days a week for six months to get WWF WrestleMania out.
 People play the game all day in my office and give me feedback, plus artists are always coming in with new ideas for me and my partner, Sal DiVita."

 Shortly after the game was released, Midway executive Roger Sharpe claimed that Adam Bomb appears in the game.
 Many years later, developer Sal DiVita confirmed that Adam Bomb was a hidden character, but also stated that the character in the game was not fully completed.

 Ports

 Ports were developed for Mega Drive/Genesis, 32X, Super NES, PlayStation, Sega Saturn, and MS-DOS.
 The Super NES release omits Bam Bam Bigelow and Yokozuna.
 When the maximum of three characters are on screen simultaneously, the game slows down.
 It also lacks several voice and commentary samples and damage taken by in-game fighters from attacks was reduced.

 The Genesis version retains most of the voice and commentary samples from the arcade and allows for four wrestlers on-screen, also with slow down.
 The 32X release is similar to the standard Genesis version, but with improved graphics and audio.
 However, the frame rate was reduced to 30 frames per second in the 32X port compared to 60 frames per second in all other versions.

+The PlayStation version omits most of the background music especially during the matches, match transition and title screen and plays the theme songs of the victorious wrestler on a small loop only after one on one victory between two players, and the only other music played is during the end of the Intercontinental, World Wrestling Federation tournaments, the end of the Tag Team rumble, and during the credits.
+But includes much more improved graphics with no slow down when the maximum number of wrestlers are present in the ring.
+Also introduces an introduction by Howard Finkel and the theme song for Wrestlemania 8 through XIV on the character select screen.